 We continue and endeavour to tackle the remaining 11 flooding blackspots.
 Among these flooding blackspots, the drainage improvement works for four of them have been commissioned and their effectiveness is being monitored.
-The drainage improvement works for the remaining seven flooding blackspots are under construction, planning and design.
-While we will keep close monitoring of these locations during the wet season, we would try our best to remove the remaining flooding blackspots as soon as possible.
+The improvement works for the remaining blackspots are being carried out or under planning and design.

 DSD colleagues always remain vigilant and diligently perform their duties.
 They stay well prepared to tackle any flooding emergencies.
-On 22 May 2013, the Black Rainstorm Warning of the second longest duration ever recorded in Hong Kong was issued and rainfall of more than 150 millimetre per hour was recorded in many places over the territory.
+On 22 May 2013, the Black Rainstorm Warning of the second longest duration ever recorded in Hong Kong was issued and rainfall of more than 150 millimetres per hour was recorded in many places over the territory.
 With DSD’s territory-wide flood prevention projects completed, there was no severe regional flooding though some incidents of local flooding still occurred.
-The Secretary for Development, Mr. CHAN Mo-po happened to visit DSD on 20 May 2013, and subsequently wrote on his blog about DSD’s work expressing his appreciation of DSD staff’s outstanding service all along.

 Opening of Butterfly Valley Road Pet Garden

-The Butterfly Valley Road Pet Garden, which was built on top of the Lai Chi Kok Drainage Tunnel’s stilling basin, has been opened for the public’s enjoyment in March 2014.
+The Butterfly Valley Road Pet Garden, which was built on top of the LCKDT’s stilling basin, has been opened for the public’s enjoyment since March 2014.
 The area was originally reserved as the maintenance area.
 For the sake of better and more effective land use, DSD and the Leisure and Cultural Services Department joined hands to transform the land into Kowloon’s largest pet garden, with an area of 7,000 square metres.